COVID-19 vaccines for young children delayed

-Pfizer and BioNTech have announced that they are delaying a request for the U.S. Food and Drug Administration to authorize their COVID-19 vaccine for younger kids until April.
-The companies cited the need for more data on the effectiveness a three-shot, lower-dose regimen for children 6 months to 4 years old.
+Pfizer and BioNTech announced they are delaying a request for the U.S. Food and Drug Administration to authorize their COVID-19 vaccine for younger children until April.
+The companies cited the need for more data on the effectiveness of a three-shot, lower-dose regimen for children 6 months to 4 years old.

 “Given that the study is advancing at a rapid pace, the companies will wait for the three-dose data as Pfizer and BioNTech continue to believe it may provide a higher level of protection in this age group,” Pfizer said in a statement.

-"We take our responsibility for reviewing these vaccines very seriously because we’re parents, as well," Marks told reporters in a Friday conference call.
+“We take our responsibility for reviewing these vaccines very seriously because we’re parents as well,” Marks told reporters in a conference call Friday.

+But the delay is likely to frustrate parents and caregivers who have been waiting to get children vaccinated.

 “Younger kids are at a very low risk for severe infections and hospitalizations, but they can still become infected and shed a lot of virus,” said Dr. David Hamer, an infectious disease expert and professor at Boston University’s School of Public Health and School of Medicine.
 “So to have full vaccine coverage, we really need to reach this age group.”

-The FDA said the findings of clinical trials found the kid-size vaccine cleared for those aged 5 to 11 is nearly 91% effective at preventing symptomatic COVID-19.
+The FDA said the findings of clinical trials found the kid-size vaccine cleared for those ages 5 to 11 is nearly 91% effective at preventing symptomatic COVID-19.

-Pfizer said it began studying the third shot after clinical research showed the first two doses didn't produce an adequate immune response in children ages 2 to 4.
+Pfizer said it began studying the third shot after clinical research showed the first two doses did not produce an adequate immune response in children ages 2 to 4.

-Hamer says it's not clear why a third dose might be required, but noted that younger children's immune systems aren't fully developed.
+Hamer said it’s not clear why a third dose might be required, but noted that younger children’s immune systems are not fully developed.

 Overall, the state’s public health metrics have improved as the winter surge fueled by the highly contagious omicron variant begins to recede.